Office of Admissions

 Students who have fully met the requirements for admission to a program.

-The Regulations for Continuance section of this Catalog applies to all students, including provisionally admitted students.
+The Graduate Continuance Policy applies to all students, including provisionally admitted students.

 Nondegree entry is available to students who do not choose to apply for admission to a degree program at the time but wish to enroll in course work at the institution.
 Some reasons to enter as a nondegree student are: